abhishekdev8928/readymade-tools/README.md

 ---

-This updated version now includes **Odoo** in the suggested tools section.
-Let me know if you'd like to further tweak anything!
+This now includes a **Customization** section for each tool, which explains how flexible and customizable each solution is.
+Let me know if you need more changes!